Meet Our 2020 Scholarship Recipients

 “In 2014 I traveled to Montana to learn to farm with draft horses.
 That experience made me realize how important it is for farmers to be able to repair and modify their own equipment, which led me to take my first welding class at RCC.
 Now, as the student worker for the Welding Department, I find ways to help women students learn the welding and fabrication skills they seek.”

 Vicky Ma is now a first-year nursing student at RCC, after earning a bachelor’s degree in psychology and sociology from the University of Oregon.
 She was born and raised in the Rogue Valley and is a proud first-generation college student and Chinese-American woman.
-Vicki is a recreational runner, spontaneous dancer, nature lover, and human connection enthusiast.
+Vicky is a recreational runner, spontaneous dancer, nature lover, and human connection enthusiast.

 “To gain experience with different populations in healthcare, I have worked at a retirement home, a county mental health center, and as an in-home caregiver.
 Interacting with people of different cultures involves sensitivity in approaches, and I enjoy using my creativity and social science background to figure out the best way to communicate with each individual.
 I hope to connect with people to form a holistic relationship, so they trust me with their concerns.
 I have experienced adversity through being bullied and discovering my place in society while navigating two cultures in Oregon.
 I want to practice empathy and patience so that people feel safe and validated.
 I hope to provide quality care to future clients with humanity and kindness because a person’s health is only one piece of their puzzle and every interaction can have an impact on their mental, emotional, spiritual, and physical well-being.”